tryingsomestuff/Minic/README.md

 Many thanks also to all testers for all those long time control tests, they really are valuable inputs in the chess engine development process.

-Also thanks to TCEC for letting Minic participate to the Season 15 division 4a and Season 16 qualification league, it was fun to see Minic on such a great hardware.
+Also thanks to TCEC for letting Minic participate to the Season 15 division 4a, Season 16 qualification league and Season 17 QL and L1, it was fun to see Minic on such a great hardware.

 And of course thanks to all the members of the talkchess forum and CPW, and to H.G.
 Muller for hosting the friendly monthly tourney.